 - Youth participate in community service projects and attend college tours (i.e. Howard University and Morgan State, Lincoln Technical Institute, and more).

-- This year, there were twenty-two (22) youth participating in our aftercare services with 7 enrolled in college and 14 employed.
+- This year, there were twenty-two (22) young people participating in our aftercare services with 7 successfully enrolled in college and 14 gainfully employed.
 Aftercare involves assisting youth to stay on track with their daily living goals after they have aged out of the foster care system and continue their journey into adulthood.